 Dog Calorie Needs: Calorie Intakes for Dog Weight Loss

-To help your dog lose weight, reducing your dog’s daily calorie intake should be your number one priority.
-Once these dietary adjustments are made, gradual increases to your dog’s exercise levels may begin.
+Calorie restriction should account for 90 % of your dog's weight loss, with the remainder achieved through exercise.
+Controlling your dog's calorie intake should be your number one priority for dog weight management.
+Once the necessary dietary adjustments have been made, gradual increases to your dog’s exercise levels may begin.

 Unlike humans the recommended dog calorie intake for dog weight loss varies widely reflecting the size and activity profile of hundreds of dog breeds.

-So a more tailored approach for pooches providing individualized dog calorie intakes is required.
+So a tailored approach providing individual dog calorie intakes is required.

-To calculate your dog’s dieting calorie intake you need to know your dog's ideal dog weight.
-(The ideal healthy weight your dog should be).
+To calculate your dog’s dieting calorie intake you need to know your dog's target weight.
+(Your dog's ideal healthy weight).

 Target weights can be calculated by your veterinarian.
 Alternatively you can calculate your dog's target weight using our dog weight calculator.
 Access by clicking the tab below.